 Academic Probation Requirements.
 If, during the next semester of enrollment after Academic Warning, the student's semester GPA remains below a 2.0 then the student will be placed on Academic Probation.
-The student will be notified in writing by the Registrar's Office and the student will be required to meet with his/her academic advisor and develop a written Academic Improvement Plan.
-A signed copy of the Academic Improvement Plan will be provided to the Registrar's Office by the advisor.
-Failure of the student to meet with his/her Academic Advisor or comply with the Academic Improvement Plan will result in a "Hold" being on the student's next semester registration.
-The student is limited to no more than 12 credit hours.
+The student will be notified in writing by the Registrar's Office The student is limited to no more than 12 credit hours.
 Academic Probation will not be notated on the official college transcript.

 At the end of the semester on Academic Probation, a student who fails to have a 2.0 semester GPA will remain on Academic Probation.
-The student must again meet with his/her academic advisor and review compliance and/or provide explanation for not successfully meeting the recommendations on the original Academic Improvement Plan.
-The Academic Advisor will provide an updated copy of the plan and/or additional recommendations to the Registrar's Office.
 The student is limited to no more than 12 credit hours.

-Students who have been put on Academic Probation who achieve a semester GPA of 2.0 or higher, but have a cumulative GPA of less than a 2.0 will remain on Academic Probation and must continue to meet with their academic advisor at least twice during a given semester to review their status, and their Academic Improvement Plan and make changes to it as needed.
-The Academic Advisor will provide an updated copy of the plan to the Registrar's Office if needed.
+Students who have been put on Academic Probation who achieve a semester GPA of 2.0 or higher, but have a cumulative GPA of less than a 2.0 will remain on Academic Probation.
 If the student has attained a semester GPA of 2.0 but still has a cumulative GPA of below 2.0, the student may be allowed to register for a maximum of 15 credit hours with the academic advisor's approval.